The Food You Must Try in Alaska

 Still, Alaska’s overall agricultural scene is relatively small, probably less than the production found in any county of a Midwest farm state.
 As a result, local produce is not widely available in regular grocery stores, and makes infrequent appearances on restaurant menus.

-Farms offering a chance to conduct a personal harvest are scattered around the state, with a particularly tasty option found at certain venues in the Palmer-area of the Matanuska Valley, ground zero for Alaska commercial agriculture.
+- Pick your own.
+Farms offering a chance to conduct a personal harvest are scattered around the state, with a particularly tasty option found at certain venues in the Palmer area of the Matanuska Valley, ground zero for Alaska commercial agriculture.

 Alaska’s wild lands produce an extraordinary annual berry crop.
-A dozen species ripen every August and September—from sea level rain forests to the open tundra of the alpine zone.
+A dozen species ripen every August and September—from sea level rainforests to the open tundra of the alpine zone.
 During a good season, blueberry patches will be so prolific that pickers often have trouble finding a place to sit down without staining their clothes.
 These blueberries—several species that closely resemble each other—are considered one of nature’s “superfoods,” replete with anti-oxidants and vitamins that boost immunity and brainpower.

-In Anchorage, check out Arctic Valley Ski Area at the top of Arctic Valley Road or “Blueberry Hill” above the Glen Alps trailhead into Chugach State Park (on the trail to Flattop Mountain.)
-Additional productive gathering can be found off trailheads along the Seward Highway through Turnagain Pass, with the most productive berry slopes above about 600-foot to 800-foot elevation level.
+In Anchorage, check out Arctic Valley Ski Area at the top of Arctic Valley Road or “Blueberry Hill” above the Glen Alps trailhead into Chugach State Park (on the trail to Flattop Mountain).
+Additional productive gathering can be found off trailheads along the Seward Highway through Turnagain Pass, with the most productive berry slopes above about 600- to 800-foot elevation level.
 From either Turnagain Pass parking areas, head upslope and spread out.
 From the east-side lot, take the trail toward the mountains.
 Go right over the bridge to catch the Center Ridge Trail or go left up a grade onto the new Turnagain Pass Trail.
 Blueberry patches are scattered throughout the spruce and hemlock, often along the edges of clearings.
 Salmonberries and wild raspberries can also be prolific, especially in wetter ground.

-The state also boasts an award-winning regional brewery with national distribution—the Alaskan Brewing Company in Juneau.
+The state also boasts an award-winning regional brewery with national distribution—the Alaskan Brewing Company, in Juneau.
 Alaskan’s signature beer is the Amber, available in just about every restaurant and bar in the state.